WoosterTech/Quest-Tools/README.md

 # AutoHotKey

 ## HipChat Scripts
-This is a compiled [AutoHotKey](https://autohotkey.com/ "AutoHotKey's Homepage") script that makes it easy to change your HipChat status.
-Automatically switches you back to active window.
+This is a compiled [AutoHotKey](https://autohotkey.com/ "AutoHotKey's Homepage") script that makes it easy to change HipChat status.
+Automatically switches back to active window.

 + Ctrl+F1 - Available
 + Ctrl+F2 - Do Not Disturb On Phone